Thomas Dekker (writer): Drama

 Most of Dekker's work is lost.
 His apparently disordered life, and his lack of a firm connection (such as Shakespeare or Fletcher had) with a single company, may have militated against the preservation or publication of manuscripts.
 Close to twenty of his plays were published during his lifetime; of these, more than half are comedies, with three significant tragedies: Lust's Dominion (presumably identical to The Spanish Moor's Tragedy, written with Day, Marston, and William Haughton, 1600), The Witch of Edmonton (with Ford and Rowley, 1621), and The Virgin Martyr (with Massinger, 1620).

 The first phase of Dekker's career is documented in Henslowe's diary.
 His name appears for the first time in connection with "fayeton" (presumably, Phaeton) in 1598.
 There follow, before 1599, payments for work on The Triplicity of Cuckolds, The Mad Man's Morris, and Hannibal and Hermes.
 He worked on these plays with Robert Wilson, Henry Chettle, and Michael Drayton.
 With Drayton, he also worked on history plays on the French civil wars, Earl Godwin, and others.
-In 1599, he wrote plays on Troilus and Cressida, Agamemnon (with Chettle), and Page of Plymouth.
-In that year, also, he collaborated with Chettle, Jonson, and Marston on a play about Robert II.
+In 1599, he wrote plays on Troilus and Cressida, Agamemnon (with Chettle), and Page of Plymouth, as well as a play about Robert II in collaboration with Chettle, Jonson, and Marston.
+All these have been lost.

 1599 also saw the production of three plays that have survived.
 It was during this year that he produced his most famous work, The Shoemaker's Holiday, or the Gentle Craft, categorised by modern critics as citizen comedy.
 This play reflects his concerns with the daily lives of ordinary Londoners, and contains the poem The Merry Month of May.
 This play exemplifies his intermingling of everyday subjects with the fantastical, embodied in this case by the rise of a craftsman to Mayor and the involvement of an unnamed but idealised king in the concluding banquet.
-Old Fortunatus and Patient Grissel, the latter on the folkloric theme treated by Chaucer in The Clerk's Tale.
+In the same year he also produced Old Fortunatus and Patient Grissel, the latter on the folkloric theme treated by Chaucer in The Clerk's Tale.
+At some point before 1600, it is likely he had a hand in the anonymous play The Weakest Goeth to the Wall, which may contain the first instance of stage-Dutch on the Elizabethn stage.
 In 1600, he worked on The Seven Wise Masters, Fortune's Tennis, Cupid and Psyche, and Fair Constance of Rome.
 The next year, in addition to Satiromastix, he worked on a play possibly about Sebastian of Portugal and Blurt, Master Constable, on which he may have worked with Thomas Middleton.
 In 1602 he revised two older plays, Pontius Pilate (1597) and the second part of Sir John Oldcastle.
 He also collaborated on Caesar's Fall, Jephthah, A Medicine for a Curst Wife, Sir Thomas Wyatt (on Wyatt's rebellion), and Christmas Comes But Once a Year.